mikkie/stocking/src/doc/readMe.txt

 0.get all today
 1.filter by common.sql (price < 30)
 2.filter by twodayten.py (keep yesterday 10%)
+3.filter by NewStock.py
-3.filter by xsg.js
+4.filter by xsg.js
-4.filter by yesterday buy
+5.filter by yesterday buy
-5.filter by yg.py
+6.filter by yg.py